-This article provides a list of the most impotant questions to ask when choosing a long-term care facility for a parent with dementia or Alzheimer’s.
+This article provides a list of the most important questions to ask when choosing a long-term care facility for a parent with dementia or Alzheimer’s.

 “Where Do I Even Start?”